EmilStenstrom/friendlybit/posts/2025-12-19-justhtml-faq.md

 title: 'JustHTML: Addressing some questions'
 ---

-When Simon Willison wrote about JustHTML [\[1\]](https://simonwillison.net/2025/Dec/14/justhtml/) [\[2\]](https://simonwillison.net/2025/Dec/15/porting-justhtml/), suddenly everyone was interesetd in giving their view.
+When Simon Willison wrote about JustHTML [\[1\]](https://simonwillison.net/2025/Dec/14/justhtml/) [\[2\]](https://simonwillison.net/2025/Dec/15/porting-justhtml/), suddenly everyone was interested in giving their view.
 After reading through (what I think is) all of them, I thought I'd address some questions that have arisen.

 ## "This is a copy / this is derived work!"
 It is very unclear if JustHTML is a derived work.
-About half way in I did tell the LLM to "port html5ever", but I don't think that's what the LLM did.
+About halfway in I did tell the LLM to "port html5ever", but I don't think that's what the LLM did.
 It started from the code structure of html5ever, but much of the code was trial and error against the html5lib-tests suite.
-In later versions I asked it to refactor much of the code, so don't think even the structure is there any more.
+In later versions I asked it to refactor much of the code, so I don't think even the structure is there any more.

 I asked an agent to try to find cross references between the two projects that still remain, but all it found were things that were also in the WHATWG HTML5 specification.
 This doesn't say it's **not** derivative work, but highlights that it's far from clear.